 Systems theory offers educators a transformative lens for understanding and improving complex learning environments.
 By recognising schools and classrooms as interconnected systems rather than collections of isolated parts, teachers can design more effective interventions that address root causes rather than symptoms.
 The power of this approach lies in its ability to reveal hidden connections and use points that traditional linear thinking often misses.

-For practicing teachers, adopting systems thinking means becoming more strategic about classroom decisions and more observant about the ripple effects of interventions.
+For practising teachers, adopting systems thinking means becoming more strategic about classroom decisions and more observant about the ripple effects of interventions.
 It requires patience and willingness to experiment, as systems-based improvements often unfold gradually through multiple feedback loops.
 However, the long-term benefits include more sustainable behaviour improvements, stronger classroom communities, and learning environments that support all students' development.

 As education continues to grapple with increasingly complex challenges, systems theory provides essential tools for creating adaptive, resilient learning environments.
 By understanding how individual elements interact to create emergent properties at the classroom and school level, educators can move beyond quick fixes to develop comprehensive approaches that address the underlying structures shaping student experience and achievement.